RedHatSatellite/satellite-demo/README.md

 Hat that **CAN** help you do these things.

-The purpose of this playbook is to build a demo and an experimental environment to show the value of OCP and CNS backed by gluster.
-If you have any questions or run into issues running this playbook to achieve that goal, then please create a GitHub issue so I can address it!
+The purpose of this playbook is to build a demo and an experimental environment for Satellite, some capsules, and some clients.
+If you have any questions or run into issues running these playbooks to achieve that goal, then please create a GitHub issue so I can address it!

-If you have other questions or issues with OCP or CNS in general, I'll gladly help you reach the correct resource at Red Hat!
+If you have other questions or issues with Satellite in general, I'll gladly help you reach the correct resource at Red Hat!